Football in Brazil: History

 Football was introduced to Brazil by Scottish immigrant Thomas Donohoe.
 The first football match played in Brazil was in April 1894, played on a pitch marked out by Donohoe next to his workplace in Bangu.

 In the 1870s, like many other British workers, a Scottish expatriate named John Miller worked on the railroad construction project in São Paulo with other European immigrants.
 In 1884, Miller sent his ten-year-old son Charles William Miller to Bannister School in Southampton, England, to be educated.
 Charles was a skilled athlete who quickly picked up the game of football at the time when the Football League was still being formed, and as an accomplished winger and striker Charles held school honors that gained him entry into the Southampton F.C. team, and later into the county team of Hampshire.

 In 1888, the first sports club was founded in the city, São Paulo Athletic Club.
 In 1892, while still in England, Charles was invited to play a game for Corinthian F.C., a team formed of players invited from public schools and universities.
 On his return to Brazil, Charles brought some football equipment and a rule book with him.
 He then taught the rules of the game to players in São Paulo.
 On December 14, 1901, the "Liga Paulista de Foot-Ball" was founded, organising its own championship, "Campeonato Paulista", first held in 1902.
-Therefore Campeonato Paulista became the oldest official competition in Brazilian football.
+Therefore, Campeonato Paulista became the oldest official competition in Brazilian football.
+Another important club, called Società Sportiva Palestra Itália club, that was founded in 1914 played a big role in helping Italian immigrants get accustomed to Brazilian society.
+The club's goal was to promote "Italian identity and allegiance, helping the immigrant community to cultivate a sense of discrete ethnicity".

 São Paulo Athletic Club won the first three years' Paulista championships.
 Miller's skills were far above his colleagues at this stage.
 He was given the honor of contributing his name to a move involving a deft flick of the ball with the heel "Chaleira" (the "tea-pot").
 The first match played by one of Miller's teams was six months after Donohoe's.

 Another competition, Campeonato Carioca, was first held in 1906 as the Rio de Janeiro State football championship, being contested up to present days.